-For more information see Disease expenditure in Australia.
+For more information see Health system spending on disease and injury in Australia 2020-21.

-Australian Burden of Disease Study
+AIHW Australian Burden of Disease Study

 The Australian Burden of Disease Study undertaken by the AIHW provides information on the burden of disease for the Australian population.
 Burden of disease analysis measures the impact of fatal (years of life lost, YLL) and non-fatal burden (years lived with disability, YLD), with the sum of non-fatal and fatal burden equating to the total burden (disability-adjusted life year, DALY).